-If you feel that you are being pursued aggressively or manipulated by a group or leader, or you have any other concerns about a group with which you’re involved, please contact the Dean of Religous Life, Varun Soni at (213) 740-6110 or at email@example.com.
+If you feel that you are being pursued aggressively or manipulated by a group or leader, or you have any other concerns about a group with which you’re involved, please contact the Senior Associate Dean of Religious Life, Rev. Jim Burklo, at email@example.com or 213-740-6110.

 The Office of Religious Life offers a confidential support group, “X-ILES”, for students experiencing difficulty in leaving any religious or secular group which, for any reason, the students feel is no longer appropriate for them.
 For referral to this group, contact Rev. Jim Burklo.